cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 ![](colab_notebook.png)

-A Google Colab Notebook functions almost identically to a Jupyter Notebook; however, there are a few minor differences in appearance, keyboard shortcuts, etc. These are the most important differences to keep in mind:
+A Google Colab Notebook functions almost identically to a Jupyter Lab notebook; however, there are a few minor differences in appearance, keyboard shortcuts, etc. These are the most important differences to keep in mind:

 * Instead of saving to your computer's local storage, Google Colab will save your notebooks to your Google Drive.
 If you want to download a notebook to open in Jupyter, click on `File > Download > Download .ipynb`.
-If you want to upload a Jupyter notebook to Colab, click on `File > Upload Notebook`.
+If you want to upload a Jupyter Lab notebook to Colab, click on `File > Upload Notebook`.

 * The code in a Google Colab notebook is executed remotely on Google's servers, not your computer.
 This means that you must have an internet connection to be able to run your code.

 * You can also run a Google Colab Notebook on Google's GPU (Graphics Processing Unit) and TPU (Tensor Processing Unit) hardware.
-You can run your code for free on [NVIDIA Tesla T4](https://www.nvidia.com/en-us/data-center/tesla-t4/) hardware or Google's Proprietary [TPU Hardware](https://cloud.google.com/tpu/docs/intro-to-tpu).
+You can run your code for free on GPU hardware or even Google's Proprietary [TPU Hardware](https://cloud.google.com/tpu/docs/intro-to-tpu).
 Higher-end hardware is also available for a fee.
-In this workshop, we will probably not need to use any hardware acceleration.
+In this workshop, we will probably not need to use any specialized hardware.

 :::
 ::::